 The sampling approach adopted to collect Results Indicator Data is representative.
 For farmers grouped in Smallholder Producer Units, data from a representative sample is collected on a yearly basis.
-For an average-sized Producer Unit of 3,500 farmers, data is collected from about 450 farmers: 100 lead farmers and farmers from 10% of the total population of randomly selected LGs, or about 350 farmers.
-These 350 randomly selected farmers alone represent about 10% of the whole population.
-This is associated with a five-point confidence interval and a 95% confidence level.
+For an average-sized Producer Unit of 3,500 farmers, data is collected from about 199 line bettercotton.org farmers: 100 lead farmers and 99 farmers randomly selected LGs.
+This is associated with a 10-point confidence interval and a 95% confidence level.